 The National Centre for Writing is based at the historic Dragon Hall in Norwich.
 The 15th century medieval merchant’s hall is now a creative hub, with public events taking place in our Great Hall, an education space in our new south wing, and a writers’ colony and library.

 We are expanding our residency programme for writers and translators from around the world in our recently refurbished cottage.
 Some of our residencies are more focused on time to write and translate.
 Other residencies include the opportunity to take part in other literary activities, workshops and events, and to meet other writers.

 Writers and translators in residence are hosted in our two-bedroom cottage, with shared kitchen, bathroom and living space.
 They have the use of desk space in our writers’ colony and library.
 Dragon Hall is by the river, close to the train station and not far from the city centre.
 The tranquil surroundings of Norwich, two hours from London by train and close to a spectacular coast line, make it an ideal location to write, translate, read and dream.

 We offer a range of residencies, each with their own application process.
-We also offer a number of self-funded residencies.
 Details of opportunities as they arise are available on our website.